 Aluminum and Aluminum Alloys

 Due to its high tensile strength and lightweight nature, aluminum is one of the most often utilized metals for aircraft component manufacturing.
-Furthermore, because aluminum is so malleable, CNC machines can easily machine it.
+Furthermore, because aluminum is so malleable, aerospace CNC machining can easily machine it.

 The aerospace industry’s most preferred aluminum alloy for precision CNC machining aluminum is aluminum 7075, which mostly consists of zinc as an alloying element.
 It provides decent fatigue strength.
 This material finds use in support structure components, including fuselage and wings.